-Health facilities were asked to report on whether they could provide for a series of EmONC needs, including normal deliveries, parental antibiotics, parental uterotonics, parental anticonvulsants, manual removal of placenta, assisted vaginal delivery, blood transfusion, caesarean section, post-abortion care, removal of retained products of conception, safe abortion care (SAC), removal of retrained products of conception using misoprostol, and neonatal resuscitation.
+Health facilities were asked to report on whether they could provide for a series of emergency obstetrics and newborn needs, including: normal deliveries, parental antibiotics, parental uterotonics, parental anticonvulsants, manual removal of placenta, assisted vaginal delivery, blood transfusion, caesarean section, post-abortion care, removal of retained products of conception, safe abortion care, removal of retrained products of conception using misoprostol, and neonatal resuscitation.
 These were self-reports, and do not include the 24/7 availability of supplies, medication, and staff necessary to complete the processes.
-The results are shown in Figures 11 and 12.
+The results are shown in Figure 11 and 12.